ashutoshmjain/gita/src/thought.md

 **Wouldn't they  relate to operating system as we do to primitive scriptures ?**

-An operating system establishes rules to engage hardware resources - memory, storage and processor - for computer programs (digital beings).
+An operating system establishes rules to engage hardware resources - memory, storage and processor.
+It defines the tasks for computer programs (digital beings).
 Scriptures define rules for us physical beings.
-Rules for coexistence with other beings, amicable use of resources, and doing our assigned tasks.
+Rules for coexistence with other beings, amicable use of resources, and negotiating our assigned tasks.

 From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
  - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
- - Water as the software that surrounds most of the Earth just as operating system encapsulates the hardware.
+ - Water as the software that surrounds most of the Earth just as operating system kernel encapsulates the hardware.
  - Air as the IO -  information input and output (inhale and exhale) that they are designed to process.

 That may make one wonder - is our own interface (Earth, Water and Air) has a deeper meaning ?
 No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe and the smell we inhale, is what we are here to process.
 Many interpretations of `Karm Yoga` believe `Karma` is the minimum set of actions that we must undertake to allow us focus on our breath.